Fitness Trainer Chanel DeLisser Wears Tight Orange Booty Shorts In New Workout Videos

 Fitness trainer Chanel DeLisser is keeping herself busy while stuck at home amid the coronavirus pandemic.
 Earlier today, Chanel shared seven new workout videos on her Instagram page, all set to the song “Stronger” by Kanye West.
-She used two gallons of water to do lifts and complement each exercise.
+She used two gallon jugs of water to do lifts and complement each exercise.

 In her caption, Chanel explained that while stuck indoors, she keeps herself sane by keeping up with her daily exercise routines.
 She recommends that people who want to mimic her workout regime should do each move five times for 15 reps each time.

 Chanel wore a pair of tight orange booty shorts while working out.
 The shorts perfectly hugged her toned behind and showcased her shapely legs.
 She paired her form-fitting bottoms with a black long-sleeve crop top that showed off her incredible abs and lean torso.

 To complete her look, Chanel wore high-ankle Nike socks and a black sweatband around her head.
-She pulled her dark hair into a ponytail to keep her hair out of her face.
+She pulled her dark hair up into a ponytail to keep her hair out of her face.

 She didn’t use any equipment for her workouts aside from the two water jugs and a black yoga mat.
 Chanel performed all of her exercises from her living room.